Pnschubel/MSHP/README.txt

 		None

 INSTALL FROM GITHUB:
 	Ask Mr. Hayes for the github repo url -- he should have been made owner.
-If not, it’s called MSHP.
+If not, itâ€™s called MSHP.
 Good luck finding that (it stands for Magical Sparkly Handheld Polyhedrons, but that was too long.)

 USING PROJECT:
 	How to Configure Project:
 		Project should be pre-configured on the server.
 	How to Run Project:
-		From the customer end…
+		From the customer endâ€¦
 			Launch the url: {{INSERT URL HERE}}
-		From the administration end…
+		From the administration endâ€¦
 			Launch the url: {{INSERT URL HERE}}